 There are houses and condos slope side that can be rented nightly or for an entire week.
 Bear Creek has its own real estate and property management group that can assist members in securing a reservation at one of these properties.
 Guests who wish to stay offsite have their choice of many local area inns, including the popular Hawk Resort.
 This resort has its own spa making it a great place to relax after a long day on the slopes.
 Bear Creek has onsite dining that offers a full fine dining menu and also a tavern menu for people who are just looking for a snack.

-Becoming cloudy with snow likely in the afternoon.
-High 27F.
+Partly cloudy in the morning followed by periods of snow showers later in the day.
+High 24F.
 Winds SE at 5 to 10 mph.
-Chance of snow 70%.
-Snow accumulations less than one inch.
+Chance of snow 50%.

 Bear Creek Mountain Club